SU-SWS/weblogin-auth-sdk/README.md

 # Weblogin Auth SDK

 The WebLoginAuth SDK provides all the functionality to easily integrate your Javascript web applications with our Stanford SAML federated identity provider.
+It is a Framework-Agnostic authentication library.

 ## Usage